neelsmith/greek102/docs/index.md

 ### Assessments

 - Monday: synopsis of all three voices of the present, imperfect and aorist indicative in a given person and number.
-- Friday: pratice assessment in class: synopsis of all three voices of the present, imperfect and aorist indicative in a given person and number, together with all three voices of the infinitive for each tense.
+- Friday: pratice assessment in class: synopsis of all three voices of the present, imperfect and aorist indicative in a given person and number, together with all three voices of the infinitive for the present and aorist.

 ### CBL